langlk/pet-blog/README.md

 ## Description

 _A blog about various pets.
-Click on a pet on the homepage to view a more detailed About page_
+Click on a pet on the homepage to view a more detailed About page._

+_View on GitHub pages at [langlk.github.io/pet-blog](https://langlk.github.io/pet-blog/)._

 ## Setup